sachie/docker-xwiki/README.md

 You should first install [Docker](https://www.docker.com/) on your machine.

-* Install Git and run `git clone https://github.com/xwiki-contrib/docker-xwiki.git` or download the sources from the GitHub UI.
+* Clone or download this repository.
-* Go to the directory with the configuration file: `cd xwiki-mysql-tomcat`.
+* Navigate to the configs folder: `cd xwiki-mysql-tomcat`.
 * Run `docker-compose up`
 * Start a browser and point it to `http://localhost:8080`